 We need healthier topsoil for the farmers of the future

 Activated biochar has a porous surface with a large area that retains important nutrients so that these are not washed out of the topsoil.
 At the same time, biochar binds heavy metals and organic pollutants so that grass and other plants become healthier and fresher.
 Not just for our generation, but for all future generations who cultivate the soil.
 We think this is a smart and sustainable way of farming!

 We need to find the gold in agriculture

 Coal has previously been referred to as "the black gold".
 Through our combined heat and power system, we can convert manure into precisely "black gold" and thus create a valuable resource for farmers.
 First step is to mechanically separate cow manure into a wet and a solid fraction.
 The solid fraction is dried to approx. 90% solids.
 The raw material is then screwed into our unique microwave-assisted pyrolysis reactor (MAP) where it is heated to 500-600 degrees Celsius, whereupon an energy-rich wet gas and biochar is formed.
-The wet gas is burned and it produces electricity through a robust and highly efficient thermoelectric generator (TEG).
-The residual heat is used to heat homes and outbuildings on the farm.
+The wet gas is burned and it produces electricity through a small turbine The residual heat is used to heat homes and outbuildings on the farm.
 The biochar is of the best class.
 It has a large surface area and is rich in minerals and nutrients that the grass needs to be juicy and healthy.
 Black gold from manure, not bad!

 We need a warmer society